Sydney Orbital Network: Motorways that make up the orbital road

-There is significant upgrade work occurring as part of the WestConnex project, which will see the M5 duplicated (total of 4 lanes each way) along with the addition of new freeways to the Sydney network.

 Tolling

 The Sydney Orbital Road Network consists of a number of roads built by private companies: tolling is mostly unavoidable when using the road network.
-A $6.95 toll was added to the M5 East motorway from King Georges Road to Marsh Street on the 5th of July 2020, to coincide with the opening of the M8 tunnel.
+A $6.95 toll was added to the M5 East motorway from King Georges Road to Marsh Street on the 5 July 2020, to coincide with the opening of the M8 tunnel.

 Highway links

 Intercity highways are linked to the Orbital, moving traffic away from the old busy National Routes.
 They are: